Tables of scores required for grades

 Did you know?

-The Korean scores require you to get a certain percentage of the maximum possible score (shooting and speed points combined).
-For HA1 this is 30%, increasing in a stepwise manner to 95% for HA8.
+The Raid scores require you to get a certain percentage of the maximum possible score (shooting and speed points combined).
+For HA1 this is 30%, increasing in a stepwise manner to 80% for HA8 and 90% for HA10.

 We continually strive to cross-check our systems with real data and make improvements where possible.
-Over the winter of 2016/17 a dataset of 600 sets of competition and grading results was examined to ensure that the Korean and Hungarian scores were properly aligned throughout the range of HA grades.
-The required scores set in 2012 turned out to actually be very well aligned and only minimal alteration was required.
+Over the winter of 2019/20 a dataset of 1500 sets of competition and grading results was examined to ensure that the Raid and Tower scores were properly aligned throughout the range of HA grades.

 When the grading system was devised the hope was that in gaining a horseback archer grade you had proved yourself to have the necessary level and breadth of skill in the major competition events to be let loose on the international competition scene.
 Reaching horseback archer levels is not easy, it was not designed to be.
 Ours is a sport where a prolonged period of study and practise should be expected before reaching these levels (though clearly some will find it easier than others), there is no shame in this, and indeed it makes the attainment of the HA grades more valuable when the time comes.